blues/accelerators-cellular-connected-electronic-kiosk/web-app/README.md

 The `generate.sh` file:

-1. Removes any outdated ZIP files previously generated in the project.
+1. Removes any outdated ZIP files previously generated for the project.
 2. Copies the `connected-kiosk.json` file - this file is critical to the Notehub firmware running correctly.
 3. Copies all the relevant files inside of the `web-app/` directory into a new directory named `resources/`.
    - This includes `index.htm`, `styles.css`, `data.js`, and a bunch of small image icons used to display current weather conditions and styled backgrounds inside of the `images/` folder and subfolders.